John G O'Leary

 When the music's over?

-After about 15 years I moved onto my next career: management consulting, executive training, and team coaching.
+After about 15 years I added a second career: management consulting, executive training, and team coaching.
 (There was a sequential logic to that, I just can’t remember it.)

 The transition was a tad challenging—as I recount here—but it was worth it.

 Over the last three decades (in addition to playing music on weekends) I've worked with Peter Senge, Fernando Flores, Werner Erhard, and most recently Tom Peters, helping more than a thousand organizational leaders and hundreds of business teams.

 Clients have included: AT&T, Anglo American, Anthem, Atrium Innovations, Cisco Systems, Commerce Bank, Deloitte & Touche, DHL, Digital Equipment Corporation, Emerson & Cuming, Innovation Associates, Johnson & Johnson, Lincoln Financial Group, Lockheed Martin, MacMillan Bloedel, Minorco, Pfizer, Schindler, TPI Composites, Teck, Tyler Equipment, US Army, and Weyerhaeuser.

 Hey hey, my my…